facebook social icon

 Keeper Homepage.webp

-Keeper stands out in the market due to its reputation for simplicity and cost-effective business pricing plans.
+Keeper stands out in the market not only for its reputation for simplicity and cost-effective business pricing but also for its robust security framework and comprehensive feature set tailored for organizational needs.

-Keeper provides flexible pricing options to suit varying business needs.
-The annual Business Starter plan is available at $2.00 per user per month.
-If your team exceeds five users, the Business plan is priced at $3.75 per user per month.
-For enterprise-scale requirements, custom pricing solutions are available to accommodate specific demands.
+Keeper provides flexible pricing options: their Business Starter plan for teams of 5-10 users is $2.00 per user per month, while the standard Business plan for teams exceeding five users is $3.75 per user per month.
+Custom solutions are available for enterprise-scale requirements.

 #5.
 1Password